zy2438633945/lab4/README.md

 ## Use Chart.js to display the data in a beautiful chart

-We'll be using the Chart.js library for a beautiful data visualization.
+We'll be using the Chart.js library for beautiful data visualization.
 Chart.js is a simple and flexible open-source JavaScript library that makes it easy to create beautiful charts.

-To create a line chart, you first fetch the api, then pass the chart options and your data to the `Line` component:
+To create a line chart, you first fetch the API, then pass the chart options and your data to the `Line` component:

 ```js
 const { data: orderByBrandYearData } = useSWR();